pinecoders/pinecoders.github.io/techniques/dsp/README.md

 y := b0*input+b1*input[1]...+a0*nz(y[1])+a1*nz(y[2])...
 ```

-The coefficients that affect the input values (*all `b` in the code*) are called feed-forward coefficients, while the coefficients affecting past outputs values (*all `a` in the code*) are called feedback coefficients.
-The function `nz` output a user selected value (*0 by default*) when the input is `na`, therefore this function is useful at initializing the IIR filter, in general recursive inputs are initialized with 0, in this case we can rewrite the above code more efficiently with:
+The coefficients that affect the input values (all `b`-prefixed variables in the code) are called feed-forward coefficients, while the coefficients affecting past outputs values (all `a`-prefixed) are called feedback coefficients.
+The function `nz` outputs a user-selected value (0 by default) when the input is `na`.
+This function is useful to initialize the IIR filter.
+Recursive inputs are generally initialized to 0.
+In this case we can rewrite the above code more efficiently with:

 ```
 y = 0.
 y := a0*input+a1*input[1]...+nz(b0*y[1]+b1*y[2]...)
 ```

-It is also common to use the input signal as initializing value.
+It is also common to use the input signal as the initializing value.

 <br/>

 ### Simple IIR Design Techniques

 Designing IIR filters is way more complicated than FIR ones, as the feed-forward and feedback coefficients needs to be precisely calculated in order to return a desired output.
-For an IIR low-pass filter with no overshoots, the sum of coefficients needs to be equal to 1 in order to have passband unity, however unlike FIR filters, if the sum of the IIR filter coefficients are greater than 1, the filter won't be stable.
+For an IIR low-pass filter with no overshoots, the sum of coefficients needs to be equal to 1 in order to have passband unity, however unlike FIR filters, if the sum of the IIR filter's coefficients is greater than 1, the filter won't be stable.
 A simple way to make our IIR filter stable is by using a normalizing constant, for example:

 ```
 b0 = 4,b1 = 5